Royals depart for spring training after tragic offseason

 While it's hard to expect Hammel to replace Ventura, a 25-year-old flamethrower just hitting his prime, he at least fortifies the pitching staff.
 And with Danny Duffy, Ian Kennedy and Jason Vargas holding down three other jobs, it leaves just one spot open to competition this spring.

-"The beautiful thing about spring training every year is there's always a big surprise," Royals manager Ned Yost said, "and sometimes there's two.
+''The beautiful thing about spring training every year is there's always a big surprise,'' Royals manager Ned Yost said, ''and sometimes there's two.
 We'll replace (Yordano) on the field.
 It's just that we'll never be able to replace that smile and personality.
-That's what hurts the most."
+That's what hurts the most.''

 But baseball moves on, Yost said, just like life.
 So as the Royals get to work trying to improve on their 81-81 record of a year ago, here are some things to know:

-Note: This story has been corrected to delete reference to Alec Mills, who's been traded to the Cubs.